16 May, 2020

-The sustenance and reach, coupled with the latest equipment and systems, provides her the capability to perform the role of a command platform and undertake tasks to fulfill the ICG charter.
+The sustenance and reach, coupled with the latest equipment and systems, provide her with the capability to perform the role of a command platform and undertake tasks to fulfil the ICG charter.

 The ship is also capable of carrying limited pollution response equipment to undertake oil spill pollution response at sea.

-‘Sachet’ meaning alert is projection of will and commitment of ICG ‘to be ever vigilant for serving and protecting’ the maritime interest of the Nation.
+‘Sachet’ meaning alert is a projection of the will and commitment of ICG ‘to be ever vigilant for serving and protecting the maritime interest of the Nation.

-It is for the first time in Indian maritime history that a ship was commissioned through digital medium, maintaining strict protocol of social distancing in the backdrop of COVID-19 pandemic.
+It is for the first time in Indian maritime history that a ship was commissioned through a digital medium, maintaining a strict protocol of social distancing in the backdrop of the COVID-19 pandemic.

 Interceptor Boats C-450 and C-451

-The IBs C-450 and C-451 are indigenously designed & built by Larsen & Toubro Shipyard Hazira, and fitted with latest navigation and communication equipment.
+The IBS C-450 and C-451 are indigenously designed & built by Larsen & Toubro Shipyard Hazira, and fitted with the latest navigation and communication equipment.

-The two 30 metre long boats are capable of achieving speeds in excess of 45 knots and designed for high speed interception, close coast patrol and low intensity maritime operations.
+The two 30-metre-long boats are capable of achieving speeds in excess of 45 knots and are designed for high-speed interception, close coast patrol and low-intensity maritime operations.

 The ships, on joining the Coast Guard fleet, will be deployed extensively for Exclusive Economic Zone (EEZ) surveillance, coastal security and other duties as enshrined in the Coast Guard charter of duties, to safeguard the maritime interests of the Nation.